SichangHe/CS304_group_project/project7/project7_report.md

 `utils/prepare_lang.sh` constructs the pronunciation lexicon WFST ($L$) and other information about the phone set in `data/lang/`, based on the dictionary in `data/local/dict/`.
+It first validates the files in `data/local/dict/` have correct encodings, format, and matching phones.
+It then converts the dictionary files from using phone names to using integers so that the data can be processed using OpenFST.
+It executes several intermediate steps, including adding position markers (`_B`, `_E`, `_I`, `_S`) for word-internal positions in the extra questions, adding disambiguation symbols, creating phone/word symbol table, adding word boundary information, and silence handling.
+Eventually, it produces the $L$ WFST at `L.fst`, the out-of-vocabulary (OOV) word at `oov.txt`, the HMM topology at `topo`, together with all the phone information at `phone/`.

 ## Feature Extraction